-- Binding time the time at which something becomes known - Static Binding binding time that happens during compilation (e.g. a variable's type) - Dynamic Binding binding time that happens during runtime (e.g. the heap address of a dynamically allocated memory)
+- Binding time the time at which something becomes known - Static Binding binding time that happens during compilation (e.g. a variable's type) - Dynamic Binding binding time that happens during runtime (e.g. the heap address of some dynamically allocated piece of memory)